davidsneighbour/hugo-modules/modules/debug/README.md

 | Hugo Version | Installation Path |
 | --- | --- |
 | 0.120.0 | `hugo mod get -u github.com/davidsneighbour/hugo-modules/modules/debug@v1.2023.19` |

+## Breaking Changes

+- **v1.2023.26:**
+  - The partial `debugprint.html` has been renamed to `debug-print.html`.
+Please update your templates.
+  - The partial `debug.html` has been renamed to `debug-cli.html`.
+Please update your templates.
+  - Both deprecated partials will be removed after 2024-03-14.
+  - The functionality of the partials remains the same after renaming.